-NPA Certificate

-This is to certify that the A/c No. (s) 512003483136, 512003482658, 512003482566, 512003482108 for term loan II and A/c No. (s) 512003482238, 512003482573 for Term loan I of M/s Siti Networks Limited maintained by us with our Noida branch has been classified as Non-Performing Assets (NPA) on 28.12.2020 as per RBI Guidelines.

-Dated this 09th day of May, 2022
+19. In this regard, the Appellant has made an averment in the appeal about the certificate of NPA which was issued by the Respondent in respect of all the accounts of Term Loan I and II.
+The said certificate dated 09.05.2022 is reproduced as under:- NPA Certificate This is to certify that the A/c No. (s) 512003483136, 512003482658, 512003482656, 512003482108 for term loan II and A/c No. (s) 512003482238, 512003482573 for Term loan I of M/s Siti Networks Limited maintained by us with our Noida branch has been classified as Non-Performing Assets (NPA) on 28.12.2020 as per RBI Guidelines.
+Dated this 09th day of May, 2022 Your faithfully For Indusind Bank Limited Authorised signatory 20.
+Counsel for the Appellant has argued that the date of NPA is the date of default, therefore, the date of default mentioned by the Respondent in Part IV as 30.06.2021 cannot be taken into consideration.

-Your faithfully

-For Indusind Bank Limited

-Authorised signatory

-20. Counsel for the Appellant has argued that the date of NPA is the date of default, therefore, the date of default mentioned by the Respondent in Part

-IV as 30.06.2021 cannot be taken into consideration.
 It is further submitted that if the date of NPA is 28.12.2020 then again it would fall within that period of 25.03.2020 to 24.03.2021.
-In this regard, he has also referred to Section 10A of the Code, which is reproduced as under:-

-"Section 10A: Suspension of initiation of corporate insolvency resolution process.
+In this regard, he has also referred to Section 10A of the Code, which is reproduced as under:- "Section 10A: Suspension of initiation of corporate insolvency resolution process.

 1[10A.
-Notwithstanding anything contained in sections 7, 9 and 10, no application for initiation of corporate insolvency resolution process of a corporate debtor shall be filed, for any default arising on or after 25th March, 2020 for a period of six months or such further period, not exceeding one year from such date, as may be notified in this behalf:

-Provided that no application shall ever be filed for initiation of corporate insolvency resolution process of a corporate debtor for the said default occurring during the said period.
+Notwithstanding anything contained in sections 7, 9 and 10, no application for initiation of corporate insolvency resolution process of a corporate debtor shall be filed, for any default arising on or after 25th March, 2020 for a period of six months or such further period, not exceeding one year from notified in this behalf: such date. as mav be Provided that no application shall ever be filed for initiation of corporate insolvency resolution process of a corporate debtor for the said default occurring during the said period.
 Explanation. - For the removal of doubts, it is hereby clarified that the provisions of this section shall not apply to any default committed under the said sections before 25th March, 2020.]"
+21. There is no dispute that if the date of NPA is taken as the date of default then it would definitely come within the aforesaid period during which no petition under Section 7 could have ever been filed.